-We consider drugs that are either bacteriostatic (denoted $\phi_j = 1$ ) and only affect the cell 89 division rate, or bactericidal (denoted $\phi_j = 0$ ) and only affect the cell death rate, leaving out 90 intermediate cases.
-We ignored the effect of intra-specific competitionresource on growth, such 91 that the replication rate of strain i is a constant $r_i$ in the absence of drugs (this assumption 92 is later relaxed in the simulations, but is necessary for analytical progress).
-While in most 93 cases bacterial growth is resource-limited such that our analytical model would be unrealistic, 94 in some cases e.g. if antibiotic treatment is started early by the human host before pathogenic 95 bacteria have reached the resource limits of their niche, our model could be approximately 96 accurate.
-Likewise, $\delta_i$ is a constant intrinsic death rate term, representing constant negative 97 pressures from competition with other (non-modelled) bacterial species [37], and the host's 98 immune response.
-Combining, the drug-dependent replication, death, and net growth rates are 99 growth and death rates are 100
+Here, complete resistance $(E_i(C_j) = 0 \text{ for any } C_j)$ would arise with $z{M_A,A}, z{M_B,B} \to \infty$.
+We consider drugs that are either bacteriostatic (denoted $\phi_j = 1$) and only affect the cell division rate, or bactericidal (denoted $\phi_i = 0$) and only affect the cell death rate, leaving out intermediate cases.
+We ignored the effect of intra-specific competition on growth, such that the replication rate of strain i is a constant r_i in the absence of drugs (this assumption is later relaxed in the simulations, but is necessary for analytical progress).
+While in most cases bacterial growth is resource-limited such that our analytical model would be unrealistic, in some cases e.g. if antibiotic treatment is started early by the human host before pathogenic bacteria have reached the resource limits of their niche, our model could be more realisticapproximately accurate.
+Likewise, δ_i is a constant intrinsic death rate term, representing constant negative pressures from competition with other (non-modelled) bacterial species [37], and the host's immune response.
+Combining, the drug-dependent replication, death, and net growth rates are

-$$R_i = r_i (1 - \phi_A E_i(C_A)) (1 - \phi_B E_i(C_B)), \tag{2}$$
+$$R_i = r_i (1 - \phi_A E_i(C_A))(1 - \phi_B E_i(C_B)), \tag{2}$$

-$$D{i} = \delta{i} + (1 - \phi{A})E{i}(C{A}) + (1 - \phi{B})E{i}(C{B}), \qquad (3)$$
+$$D_i = \delta_i + (1 - \phi_A)E_i(C_A) + (1 - \phi_B)E_i(C_B), \tag{3}$$

-$$G_i = R_i - D_i. \tag{4}$$
+$$G_i = R_i - D_i.
+(4)$$

-Our model is based on 'Bliss independence' (introduced in [38]) which assumes that the 101 two drugs have distinct, independent, cellular targets and modes of action [39].
-In the case of 102 bactericidal drugs, the null model of no synergistic or antagonistic drug interaction is given by 103 the total mortality rate from the drug combination equalling the sum of the mortality rates 104 that would ensue with each drug used in isolation.
-However, for bacteriostatic drugs, a null 105 interaction means that each drug reduces the replication rate by the same factor in combination 106 as when used in isolation.
-For a cell to die, it is sufficient for either drug to cause its death 107 (akin to a logical OR gate), so these terms are added, whereas for a cell to divide both pathways 108 impacted by the drugs must remain functional (akin to a logical AND gate), so the terms are 109 multiplied.
-110
+Our model is based on 'Bliss independence' (introduced in [38]) which assumes that the two drugs have distinct, independent, cellular targets and modes of action [39].
+In the case of bactericidal drugs, the null model of no synergistic or antagonistic drug interaction is given by the total mortality rate from the drug combination equalling the sum of the mortality rates that would ensue with each drug used in isolation.
+However, for bacteriostatic drugs, a null interaction means that each drug reduces the replication rate by the same factor in combination as when used in isolation.
+For a cell to die, it is sufficient for either drug to cause its death (akin to a logical OR gate), so these terms are added, whereas for a cell to divide both pathways impacted by the drugs must remain functional (akin to a logical AND gate), so the terms are multiplied.
+While other modeling choices were possible, this approach is reasonable as successful cell division requires each necessary pathway to be functioning, and thus the probabilities of each pathway being functional should be multiplied.

-We denote the probability of a cell division event leading to a j-resistant daughter cell as j-resistance mutation rate $\mu_j$ , and ignore back-mutations and the (initially negligible) chance of double-mutations.
+We denote the probability of a cell division event leading to a j-resistant daughter cell as μ_j , and ignore back-mutations and the (initially negligible) chance of double-mutations.
 We initially assume that the mutation rate is independent of the drug concentration used, though this assumption is later relaxed.
-Thus, a deterministic version of our model can be represented we specify our model as the following system of ordinary differential equations (ODEs):
+Thus, a deterministic version of our model can be represented as the following system of ordinary differential equations (ODEs):